de-soot/mc-fps-jvm-args/README.md

 "-Xmx 6G" - Sets the maximum allocated RAM to 4 GB of RAM to the Java application (in this case, it's Minecraft) at launch; you should always leave at least 1 GB (2 GB is recommended) for your system.

-"-Xms 6G" - Sets the initial allocated RAM to 2 GB of RAM to the Java application (in this case, it's Minecraft) at launch; this value should be the same as the maximum allocated RAM to reduce amount of garbage collection the program has to do.
+"-Xms 6G" - Sets the initial allocated RAM to 2 GB of RAM to the Java application (Minecraft) at launch; this value should be the same as the maximum allocated RAM to reduce amount of garbage collection the program has to do.

 "-XX:ReservedCodeCacheSize=3072m" - Sets the cache size for reserved code that the Java application (in this case, it's Minecraft) might reuse.
 This should be half of the RAM allocated to Minecraft; in my case, I have allocated 6 GB (6144 MB) of RAM, so I will use 3072m (3 GB).

-"-XX:SoftRefLRUPolicyMSPerMB=12000" - Tells the Java application (in this case, it's Minecraft) how much milliseconds to use per MB of soft references.
+"-XX:SoftRefLRUPolicyMSPerMB=12000" - Tells the Java application (Minecraft) how much milliseconds to use per MB of soft references.
 For example: if you only allocated 1 GB to Minecraft, use 2000 instead; but since I allocated 6 GB, I use 12000.

 "-XX:ParallelGCThreads=12" - Sets the maximum logical processors (threads) the Java application (in this case, it's Minecraft) can use; my CPU has 12 threads, so I set it to 12.